frontstack/docker/README.md

 ### Build the container

-From the cloned repository, create the FrontStack container
+From the Dockfile folder, create the FrontStack container
 ```
 $ sudo docker build -t frontstack .
 ```